yashnirmal/space-shooter/README.md

 # space-shooter
-It is a game made in vanillajs
+It is a game made in vanillajs.

 It is still in the process of making

 ## HOW TO PLAY